 Principal Perception Engineer, Obstacle Foundation Models - Autonomous Vehicles

-at NVIDIA · Industrial · Santa Clara, CA
+NVIDIA NVIDIA · Semiconductors · Santa Clara, CA

 Principal Perception Engineer at NVIDIA for Autonomous Vehicles, focusing on designing and productizing next-generation 3D obstacle perception stacks using deep learning, transformers, and multi-modal techniques.
 The role involves technical leadership, hands-on algorithm development, production-grade model development, data strategy, and collaboration with safety and systems teams for large-scale deployment.